yaredambaye/389Rfall18/week/4/writeup/README.md

 ## Assignment 4 Writeup

 ### Part 1 (45 pts)
-I first stated by netcatting into the server using the command nc cornerstoneairlines.co 45.
+I first started by netcatting into the server using the command nc cornerstoneairlines.co 45.
 I was greeted with a prompt to enter aj
 IP address.
 This means that Fred implemented a ping system. so, i started testing different commands to see if the script would actually run and return some information.
 I sent over the command

 127.0.0.1| ls /